 Cloud Computing Security

-While we are all very happy about the entire cloud data storage concept and feel that it’s a breath of relief from the constant battle against malware, key loggers, PC monitoring software, and whatnot, we tend to forget that there are steps which we need to take to ensure cloud computing security even after we have shifted all our digital luggage into the cloud.
+While we are all very happy about the entire cloud data storage concept.
+Cloud computing security is an area of importance now and in the future.
+With the constant battle against malware, key loggers, PC monitoring software, and whatnot, we tend to forget that there are steps which we need to take to ensure cloud computing security even after we have shifted all our digital luggage into the cloud.

 It’s not as difficult as putting security barriers on an Android but sometimes it isn’t a walk through the park either.
 So to cut down the confusion and help the technologically helpless, here are ten steps that will make your life on the cloud a smooth experience.

 1. Password First.

 If we are talking about ideal scenarios, then your username and password should be unique for every service or site you have to use credentials for.
 The reason is simple enough: if one gets compromised, so do the rest of your accounts.